Do I Need Roku If I Have a Smart TV

 And yes, a smart TV will work without an internet connection.

-In addition, if you have a gaming system like Xbox One or PlayStation 4, these devices have streaming services built into them that work pretty well.
+In addition, if you have the latest gaming systems from Xbox or PlayStation, these devices typically have streaming services built into them that work pretty well.

 I’d explore these first and see if you like them before buying Roku.